Kirimoshi/musik-box-frontend/My-Music-App/README.md

 Front-End Testing End Points:

+1. Default Page is the Home Page.
-1. /signin : to enter into sign in page.
+2. /signin : to enter into sign in page.
-2. /signup : to enter into sign up page.
+3. /signup : to enter into sign up page.
-3. /viewtheplaylist : to enter into view the playlists page.
 4. /viewmyplaylists : to enter into view my playlists page.
+5. /ViewMyPlaylists/ViewThePlaylist/:id : to enter into a playlist page when clicked on a playlist in viewmyplaylist page for authenticated users only.